Top 5 Threats to You and Your Mac

-Make it harder for criminals by hardening the common places malware targets.
+Make it harder for criminals by hardening commonplaces of malware targets.
 Run Apple’s Disk Utility to ensure your file/folder permissions are correct.
-Harden newly created files by changing the default umask.
+Harden newly created files by changing the default mask.
 Prevent trojans from grabbing root access by fixing the Sudo weaknesses.

 Keyloggers are one of the security threats around.

 Automatic Form Filling

 Keyloggers would be useless if you never typed sensitive information.
 This is exactly what this unique password manager does.
 It fills web forms without using the keyboard or clipboard so keyloggers can’t steal your online account information.
 Network Monitor Trojans and Spyware exist to send the gathered information back to its owner.
 Keep an eye on who your programs are talking to with Little Snitch.

 Phishing Defenses Techniques to Prevent Scammers from Stealing your Information